radhikasharma295/palatro/README.md

 # palatro
-this is dialog palatro testing
+this is dialog palatro test

+i cant inistiale it from cmd